Nickardson/gltfjsx/readme.md

 #### ⚡️ Preload your assets for faster response

 The asset will be preloaded by default, this makes it quicker to load and reduces time-to-paint.
-Remove the preloader if you don't need it.
+Remove the preloader or pass `--preload false` if you don't need it.

 ```jsx
 useGLTF.preload('/model.gltf')